Eddie Daniels (political activist)

-Edward Daniels (25 October 1928 - 30 November 2017) was a South African former anti-apartheid activist who spent fifteen years as a political prisoner on Robben Island, during the years that Nelson Mandela was imprisoned there.
+Edward Daniels OLS (25 October 1928 - 30 November 2017) was a South African former anti-apartheid activist who spent fifteen years as a political prisoner on Robben Island, during the years when Nelson Mandela was imprisoned there.

 Early life

 With an English-born father and a Coloured mother, Daniels was automatically racially classified as Coloured, a term he took exception to.
 He preferred to be called South African.
 His childhood was largely happy in the neighbourhoods of District Six and Lavender Hill, Cape Town.
 Encounters with gangs and police injustice helped to form his ideas of fairness and decent behaviour.
 Living close to Table Mountain, Daniels and his friends had plenty of opportunity to spend time walking and climbing.

 Education and work

 Daniels attended local schools, and finished his schooling with a standard six certificate (grade eight).
 He had various small jobs while still a schoolboy, and eventually, shortly after the end of World War II, Daniels attempted to join the Merchant fleet, but had to defer that ambition till later, in 1954, he was able to go whaling.
 After his days at sea, Daniels joined the diamond-mining business in Oranjemund, where he operated large machines to clear the bedrock of sand.
 Since nobody enquired, Daniels was accepted as white.
 The beauty of the wild and solitude both at sea and in the desert all appealed to him.
 His recollections of events such as hunting whales could make vivid and lasting impressions on his audience.
 The killing of a 94 ft whale in Antarctica was one such event.
 He was able to convey both horror and wonder in such recollections.